sheaivey/TWANG/README.md

 # TWANG
 A Arduino-based, 1D, LED loving, dungeon crawler. inspired by Line Wobbler by Robin B

+## Modifications
+* Modified to work on the Arduino M0/SAMD21G18A
+* Enable the screensaver by uncommenting `USE_SCREENSAVER`
+* Easy joystick type selection by uncommenting `USE_BUTTON_JOYSTICK` or `USE_ACCELEROMETER_JOYSTICK`
+* Life indicator is now the first two LEDs of the strip.
+Doing this allowed for a opaque heart(❤️) with each led representing half of the heart.
+I wound up placing the heart on the top of the joystick handle.
+* Audio is currently not working. (attempting to convert to the native Arduino Tone library.)

 ## Video playlist
 A playlist that shows the development of TWANG and the game in both a desktop and house-sized form can be found here: https://www.youtube.com/watch?v=9yf_VINmbTE&list=PL1_Z89_x_Dff-XhOxlx6sQ38wJqe1X2M0